byu-oit/swagger-enforcer/README.md

 Automatically validate a value against the swagger schema while you build it.
 Alternatively you can validate the final value.

-To validate while building, this package requires support of the [native Proxy interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+To validate while building ([enforce](#enforcer-prototype-enforce)), this package requires support of the [native Proxy interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 For NodeJS that means version 6.0.0 and newer.
-If your node version is lower than that you can still validate the final object.
+If your node version is lower than that you can still validate the final object ([validate](#enforcer-prototype-validate)).

 ## Contents